Repair & Care

 Moisture Barrier For Hardwood Floors

-For instance.
-Hardwood floors over concrete require an impermeable barrier.
+For instance, wood floors over concrete require an impermeable barrier.
 Often plastic sheathing is mentioned by most manufacturers.
 Sheathing comes in the form of rolled plastic (also called visqueen in the construction trade).
 For the most part a 6 mil thickness is suggested.Concrete Sub Floor Moisture Barrier

 You may be wondering; “how am I supposed to use this stuff with a glue down floor?”
 This procedure was never intended for these installation types.
 However, an older less used process utilized a thick black mastic where the sheathing was then laid into.

-Nowadays moisture barriers for glue down installation on concrete call for the use of a trowel spread barrier.
+Nowadays solutions for glue down installation on concrete call for the use of a trowel spread barrier.
 You may notice the original glue down pages on our site never mentioned a moisture barrier as they were written before the widespread usage of newer applications.

 For wood sub floor installations, plastic sheathing should not be used.
 Why?
 Over time it can trap moisture that can eventually lead to mold conditions between the hardwood and sub floor.
 Instead basic roofing paper (felt) is used, which does offer breath ability while allowing some air flow and does not promote mold growth.

-While there are other forms of moisture barriers being used, most installers use common roofing paper for wood sub floor installations.
+While there are other forms of protection being used, most installers use common roofing paper for wood sub floor installations.
 If in doubt we urge following the individual manufacturers recommendations as warranty coverage can often be voided by not doing so.